marcoimbee/marcoimbee/README.md

-# 🔭 My GitHub profile
+# My GitHub profile
-Welcome to my GitHub page!
 Here you can find a collection of projects I am currently working on and that I worked on. <br>
 Feel free to explore and reach out using the chgannels below if you have any questions or feedback.

-## 🏗 Projects
+## Projects
 Browse through my projects [here](https://github.com/marcoimbee?tab=repositories), or find some of them here below.

 ## 🔗 Contact me